yudieg/songlist_reveal/README.md

 # Songlist

-Songlist is simple slideshow controller designed to display song lyrics at projector for worship service.
-It reads and parse songlist.txt which contains slideshow data with songlist syntax and translate it to HTML element that compatible with reveal.js
+Songlist is simple slideshow controller designed to display song lyrics at projector or multple display.
+It reads and parse songlist.txt which contains slideshow data with songlist syntax then translate it into compatible reveal.js HTML elements.

-This Songlist Reveal is using reveal.js library and it's successor from original songlist.fla project.
+This controller can launch another instance of Songlist Reveal window to act as presentation view that follow the slide changes of it's controller.

 ## Installation